David-Hackro/Load-And-Unload-Of-Code-By-Environment/Readme.md

 ## Project Structure

 - **`com.david.hackro.di.magic.trick.one`**: Contains the interface `IConfigurationRepository`, defining the contract to retrieve the current text.
-- **`com.david.hackro.di.magic.trick.one.di`**: This package is home to the Dagger module `ExampleModule`, providing the concrete implementation of `IConfigurationRepository` based on the development environment.
+- **`com.david.hackro.di.magic.trick.one.di`**: This package is home to the Hilt module `ExampleModule`, providing the concrete implementation of `IConfigurationRepository` based on the development environment.

 ## Logic and Consistency in Packages

-**Consistency in package names is crucial for Dagger's proper functioning**.
-This ensures that, during dependency injection, Dagger can effectively identify classes and modules corresponding to the execution context.
+**Consistency in package names is crucial for Hilt's proper functioning**.
+This ensures that, during dependency injection, Hilt can effectively identify classes and modules corresponding to the execution context.

 For example, the class `ExampleModule` in the package `com.david.hackro.di.magic.trick.one.di` provides the concrete implementation of `IConfigurationRepository`.
-When in the development environment, Dagger searches for this implementation within the same package.
-Consistency in structure guarantees that Dagger finds the correct implementation without conflicts.
+When in the development environment, Hilt searches for this implementation within the same package.
+Consistency in structure guarantees that Hilt finds the correct implementation without conflicts.

 ## Code in Debug